archlinux/repod/docs/repod/usage.rst

 Assuming that the ``pkgbase`` (see `package splitting
 <https://man.archlinux.org/man/PKGBUILD.5#PACKAGE_SPLITTING>`_) of
-*package_a-1.0.0-1-any.pkg.tar.zst* is ``package_a``, the above command will import the package to the repository named *default* and create the following directory structure:
+*package_a-1.0.0-1-any.pkg.tar.zst* is ``package_a``, the above command will import the package to the repository named *default*, write the :ref:`sync database` files for it and create the following directory structure:

 .. code::